 Athrun Zala is a mix of Char Aznable and Heero Yuy.
 Some of Char's traits that appear in Athrun include him piloting red mobile suits and served as Kira's main rival in both shows.
 Similar to Heero, Athrun pilots transformable mobile suits, and has a tendency to self-detonate his mobile suits.

 Oda Nobukatsu is a composite of the namesake aka Oda Nobuyuki, his son Tsuda Nobusumi (which explained his name change, as historically Nobukatsu was killed by Oda Nobunaga when Nobusumi was still an infant), and then Oichi, Nobunaga's sister.
 Yes, he was sent off, crossdressed, to Asai Nagamasa.

 Saitou Yoshikatsu is a composite of the namesake and his son Tatsuoki.

 Himiko is the composite of the three Japanese emperors that may be on throne in the latter half of 16th century.

-Done with the same character in every sufficiently late adaptation of the Incredible Hulk, sort of.
-In the comics, Bruce Banner has five different personalities and four different Hulk transformations which correspond with them.
-Adaptations usually shave off Joe Fixit, Green scar and Professor Hulk and make Savage Hulk the only form.note It can be reasonably argued that this is less a case of his multiple personalities being combined into one, and more that adaptations tend to be set in the earlier stages of his timeline before those personalities emerged.
+Done with the same character in every sufficiently late adaptation of the Incredible Hulk.
+In the current Marvel Universe continuity, Bruce Banner currently has five different personalities and four different Hulk transformations corresponding to them.
+Adaptations usually shave off Joe Fixit, Green Scar and Professor Hulk and make Savage Hulk the only form.note It can be reasonably argued that this is less a case of his multiple personalities being combined into one, and more that adaptations tend to be set in the earlier stages of his timeline before those personalities emerged.

 The 1990s cartoon has his powers altered (it's complicated); he becomes Fixit at times.